-The Nobel Prize Museum
+The Nobel Prize Museum – Celebrating humanity

-The Nobel Prize was founded to recognise individuals whose achievements have conferred ‘the greatest benefit to humankind’.
+T he Nobel Prize was founded to recognise individuals whose achievements have conferred ‘the greatest benefit to humankind’.
 119 years later, the Nobel Prize Museum plays an important role in helping to share the knowledge, principles and innovations that represent the best of human endeavour.

 Situated in Stockholm’s picturesque Gamla Stan, the Nobel Prize Museum has become a popular tourist attraction, yet it is much more than just an interesting place to pass a few hours.
 As museum director Erika Lanner explains, the museum’s principal purpose is to educate and spread a message of inspiration: “We believe that research, science and humanism can change the world.
 And by explaining and sharing the achievements of our Laureates, we hope to show how we all can contribute and make a positive difference to the world we live in.”